pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 requests to backup or be spilled.

-The rate of assigning items to the big array can be greatly increased by centralizing the generation of the sequence of integers.
+The rate of assigning items to the big array can be greatly increased by factoring out the generation of the sequence of integers.
 Instead of discovering the next position from the array each time an item is assigned, an integer sequence generator can be used to generate a contiguous sequence of integers.
 This technique eliminates contention around assigning items to